Relation between far-from-equilibrium dynamics and equilibrium correlation functions for binary operators: Response to a Static Force

-where the isothermal susceptibility may be written as a Kubo scalar product $\chi_{l,l'} = \beta(\Delta O_l, \mathcal{O}_{l^\prime})$ \cite{kubo1991}.
 Note that the expansion in Eq.\ \eqref{eq:rho_expansion} is known to converge because all expressions are analytical and the operators involved have bounded spectra.
-In particular, in the limit $\varepsilon \to 0$, one naturally finds $\rho_\text{neq} \rightarrow \rho_\text{eq}$.
-Equation \eqref{eq:LRT} reflects the central statement of LRT, i.e., for small values of $\varepsilon$ the response is linear in $\varepsilon$.
+Equation \eqref{eq:LRT} reflects a central statement of LRT, i.e., for small values of $\varepsilon$ the response is linear in $\varepsilon$.
 However, when $\varepsilon$ is increased to large values, higher-order terms are expected to become non-negligible \cite{peterson1967}.